martinklepsch/martinklepsch.org/_posts/2014-09-04-using-coreasync-and-transducers-for-direct-s3-upload.markdown

 need to look into some things like how to properly shut down the `go` blocks. **Any feedback is welcome!** [Tweet](https://twitter.com/martinklepsch) or [mail](mailto://martinklepsch@googlemail.com) me!

+**Thanks** to Dave Liepmann who let me peek into some code he wrote that did similar things and to Kevin Downey (*hiredman*) who helped me understand core.async and transducers by answering my stupid questions in `#clojure` on Freenode.